-The brain dreams and the dreams help to set up has an automatic penis maintenance function for exercising the penis.
+The brain dreams and dreams help to set up an automatic penis maintenance function for exercising the penis.
 “Pulses from the brain cause erections during the dreaming phase of sleep called the REM phase.”

 Whether by a remembered dream or not, the penis gets hard during that REM period of the sleep cycle.
 It doesn’t matter if you’re having a hot sex dream or an apocalyptic nightmare.
 Dreaming brings erections.

 Some men such as those who’ve suffered trauma to the nerves involved or who have nerve or blood vessel damage caused by diabetes are physically unable to get erections.

 Most men can get erections.